theSimpleCloud/SimpleCloud/README.md

 - Create your first group by typing create into the console
 - For more information type help
 - Have fun :)

+**Dashbaord**
+SimpleCloud provides a Dashboard accessible for every user.
+The domain for the dashboard is: http://dashboard-nossl.thesimplecloud.eu.
+Now you have to enter the IP-Address of your server follwed by the port of the REST module.
+The default port of the RESR-Module ist 8585.
+So an ip would be 55.55.55.55:8585.
+The username and passwort can be found in "modules/rest/users.json"

 **Modules**